marvinsjsu/js_ninja/README.md

 #####Chapter 1 - Enter the Ninja

+- To be a successful JavaScript coder, in addition to knowing JavaScript, we need to always apply best practices:
+    1. know how to write tests
+    2. know how do performance analysis
+    3. know how to debug

+- Even though browsers have become more standards-compliant, we still need to apply the following considerations when working on a project (Yahoo created the graded browser supoport matrix):
+    1. audience needs and expectations
+    2. browser market share
+    3. development and support effort for the browsers
+    4. team skills

+-

 #####Chapter 2 - Arming with testing and debugging

 #####Chapter 3 - Functions are fundamental